RitabrataRoychowdhury/RustCI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Copyright (c) 2025 [Your Name or Organization].
+All rights reserved.

+This project is proprietary and may not be copied, modified, or distributed without explicit permission.

 ## 🙏 Acknowledgments